slee511/223740/README.md

 ### Which decision maker uses LPG more often in India? (https://rpubs.com/david223740/637420) (done some time ago)

-### Does confidence in our looks/health matter to COVID-19? (https://rpubs.com/david223740/confidence_covid)

 ### Compare your neighborhood based on: health expense, blood pressure, body mass index, and heart rate (Massachusetts only) (https://rpubs.com/david223740/636523)

 ### Does having allergy make us more sensitive health-wise? (https://rpubs.com/david223740/636041)